annutt2031/Business_Process_Modeling/README.md

 ### 1. Business Processes <div id="31"></div>

-**Business process** is a sequence of actions (events, operations, work), limited by the beginning and end and aimed at obtaining a given result (e.g. creation of a product or service).
+**Business process** is a sequence of actions (events, operations, work), limited by a beginning and an end, aimed at achieving a given result (e.g. creation of a product or service).

 A business process is characterized by these basic elements:

-- ***Business process purpose/result (output)*** - what the business process is for.
+- ***Business process purpose/result (output)*** — what the business process is for.
 A business process always aims to achieve a result.
 Typically, a business process is named according to its purpose. ***For example***, billing for telephone calls.
-- ***Business process owner*** - the person or official responsible for performing the process and achieving the result.
+- ***Business process owner*** — the person or official responsible for performing the process and achieving the result.
 Non-group role. ***For example***, the head of the accounts team of a mobile phone company.
-- ***Executors*** - people (groups of people) who perform certain actions of a business process.
+- ***Executors*** — people (groups of people) who perform certain actions of a business process.
 People who perform identical actions are grouped into roles ***For example***, an employee of the accounts team of a cell phone company.
-- ***Business process input*** - the resources required to create the result of the business process.
+- ***Business process input*** — the resources required to create the result of the business process.
 Input resources (materials, information data) are consumed or transformed into an output. ***For example,*** the timing of telephone calls to calculate payment for those calls.

 In addition, the business process has:

-- ***Beginning*** - an event that initiates a business process. ***For example,*** the end of the period when calculating telephone charges.
+- ***Beginning*** — an event that initiates a business process. ***For example,*** the end of the period when calculating telephone charges.
-- ***Ending*** - result event.
+- ***Ending*** — result event.
 The result of a business process can be either successful or unsuccessful. *For example,* the accrued payment for telephone calls for the period.
-- ***Applicable resources*** - applied and unchanged in the business process. ***For example,*** telephone tariff reference data.
+- ***Applicable resources*** — applied and unchanged in the business process. ***For example,*** telephone tariff reference data.
-- ***Business process steps*** - business process actions executed in a specific sequence. ***For example,*** the actions performed for telephone charges.
+- ***Business process steps*** — business process actions executed in a specific sequence. ***For example,*** the actions performed for telephone charges.
-- ***Business process description*** - textual or/and graphical description of the sequence of actions; indication of roles executing the actions and conditions of execution.
+- ***Business process description*** — textual or/and graphical description of the sequence of actions; indication of the roles executing the actions and conditions of execution.

 A business process can consist of several sub-processes, procedures, and functions that are designed to achieve the goal of the main business process.
 The output of one business process may be the input for another.

 ### 2. Recommendations for Work with Business Processes <div id="32"></div>

 Identifying business processes is a creative process.
-There is no single correct way to do that.
+There is no one right way to do it.
 It is always the result of team agreements.

 It is important that the **result of the business process implementation** consists of: